-AICA is a Company with Audit and Supervisory Committee, and its Audit and Supervisory Committee is comprised of three directors who are members of the Audit and Supervisory Committee, including two external directors.
+AICA is a Company with Audit and Supervisory Committee, and its Audit and Supervisory Committee is comprised of three directors who are members of the Audit and Supervisory Committee, including two outside directors.
 AICA has appointed one full-time director who is a member of the Audit and Supervisory Committee.
 The Audit and Supervisory Committee meeting is held once a month in principle.
-The full-time directors who are members of the Audit and Supervisory Committee attended Management Meetings, Management Promotion Meetings, and other important meetings, and reviewed approval documents and other important documents.
+The full-time directors who are members of the Audit and Supervisory Committee attended Management Meetings, Management Promotion Meetings, the Governance Committee, and other important meetings, and reviewed approval documents and other important documents.
 In addition, AICA has established a framework to maintain close coordination with the Internal Audit Unit and other departments in charge of the monitoring functions on the internal control system.
 In order to prepare for an event that the number of directors who are members of the Audit and Supervisory Committee falls below the number stipulated in laws and regulations, AICA has appointed one substitute director who is a member of the Audit and Supervisory Committee.

-The attendance rates of meetings of the Board of Directors and the Audi and Supervisory Committee held during 123rd fiscal year (April 2022 to March 2023) are as follows.
+The attendance rates of meetings of the Board of Directors and the Audi and Supervisory Committee held during 124th fiscal year (April 2023 to March 2024) are as follows.

-Attendee Number of attendance/ Number of meetings held Attendance rate Ryoji Mori (Director/ Full-time Member of Audit and Supervisory Committee) 13/13 100% Shoji Miyamoto (External Director/Member of Audit and Supervisory Committee) 13/13 100% Mitsuko Yamamoto (External Director/Member of Audit and Supervisory Committee) ^{1} 9/9 100%
+Attendee Number of attendance/ Number of meetings held Attendance rate Ryoji Mori (Director/ Full-time Member of Audit and Supervisory Committee) 14/15 93.3% Shoji Miyamoto (Outside Director/Member of Audit and Supervisory Committee) 15/15 100% Mitsuko Yamamoto (Outside Director/Member of Audit and Supervisory Committee) 15/15 100%